revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-30. how would you make an object immutable?
+29. How would you make an object immutable?

 <details><summary><b> Show Answer</b></summary>